Peugeot e-2008 reliability & safety

 Peugeot e-2008 reliability & problems

 It’s too early to comment on the long-term reliability of the e-2008, as it sits on a completely new platform and has an all-new powertrain.
-But electric cars have far fewer moving parts than combustion-engined vehicles, so they're typically far more reliable.
+But electric cars have far fewer moving parts than combustion-engined vehicles, so they should, in theory, be far more reliable.

 Buyers should take confidence in the fact that the 2008 finished 17th overall (out of the top 75 cars) in the 2022 Driver Power owner satisfaction survey, however.
 The brand placed an impressive fourth in the 29-strong manufacturer standings, too.